tomaszgawliksa/terraform-provider-grafana/docs/resources/synthetic_monitoring_check.md

 - `http` (Block Set, Max: 1) Settings for HTTP check.
 The target must be a URL (http or https). (see [below for nested schema](#nestedblock--settings--http))
 - `multihttp` (Block Set, Max: 1) Settings for MultiHTTP check.
 The target must be a URL (http or https) (see [below for nested schema](#nestedblock--settings--multihttp))
 - `ping` (Block Set, Max: 1) Settings for ping (ICMP) check.
 The target must be a valid hostname or IP address. (see [below for nested schema](#nestedblock--settings--ping))
+- `scripted` (Block Set, Max: 1) Settings for scripted check.
+The target can be any string that is a valid prometheus label value (see [below for nested schema](#nestedblock--settings--scripted))
 - `tcp` (Block Set, Max: 1) Settings for TCP check.
 The target must be of the form `<host>:<port>`, where the host portion must be a valid hostname or IP address. (see [below for nested schema](#nestedblock--settings--tcp))
 - `traceroute` (Block Set, Max: 1) Settings for traceroute check.
 The target must be a valid hostname or IP address (see [below for nested schema](#nestedblock--settings--traceroute))